 By fraudulently manipulating the price, quantity, or quality of a good or service on an invoice submitted to customs, criminals can easily and quickly shift substantial sums of money across international borders.

 Why is Trade Misinvoicing Used?

-Broadly, there are four primary reasons that criminals misinvoice trade:
+Broadly, there are four primary reasons to misinvoice trade:

 - Money laundering: Criminals or kleptocrats may seek to launder the proceeds from crime or corruption.

 - Directly evading taxes and customs duties: By under-reporting the value of goods, importers are able to immediately evade substantial customs duties or other taxes.
 Additionally, under-reporting the value of exports also allows companies to understate their revenues, and in turn, reduce their income tax liability.

 - Claiming tax incentives: Many countries offer generous tax incentives to domestic exporters selling their goods and services abroad.
 Criminals may seek to abuse these tax incentives by over-reporting their exports.

-- Dodging Capital Controls – Many developing countries have restrictions on the amount of capital that a person or business can bring in or out of their economies.
-Investors attempting to break these capital controls often misinvoice trade transactions as an illegal alternative to getting money in or out of the country.
+- Dodging capital controls: Many developing countries have restrictions on the amount of capital that a person or business can bring in or out of their economies.
+Individuals or entities attempting to break these capital controls often misinvoice trade transactions as an illegal alternative to getting money in or out of the country.

 As many countries attempt to process customs transactions quickly, in an effort to promote trade and boost economic growth, trade misinvoicing has become a fairly low-risk endeavor for criminals—especially those who only moderately misinvoice their transactions by, say, 5 to 10 percent.